Enforcement

 When dealing with a shared multi-tenant scenario, multiple NodePort services can start becoming cumbersome to manage.
 The reason behind this could be related to the overlapping needs by the Tenant owners, since a NodePort is going to be open on all nodes and, when using hostNetwork=true, accessible to any Pod although any specific NetworkPolicy.

-Bill, the cluster admin, can block the creation of services with NodePort service type for a given tenant
+Bill, the cluster admin, can block the creation of Services with NodePort service type for a given Tenant

 apiVersion: capsule.clastix.io/v1beta2